Wind power in Scotland

-Wind power is the fastest-growing renewable energy technology in Scotland, with 9,347 megawatts (MW) of installed wind power capacity as of June 2020.
-This included 8,366 MW from onshore wind in Scotland and 981 MW of offshore wind generators.
+Wind power is the fastest-growing renewable energy technology in Scotland, with 16,648 megawatts (MW) of installed wind power capacity by Q2 2024.
+This included 9,756 MW from onshore wind in Scotland and 2,971 MW of offshore wind generators.
+The largest onshore wind farm in the UK is Whitelee, just south of Glasgow, with 215 turbines and a total capacity of 539 MW.

 There is further potential for expansion, especially offshore given the high average wind speeds, and a number of large offshore wind farms are planned.
+As offshore wind farms are moving into deeper water, floating wind turbines are being used.
+Hywind Scotland off the coast of Peterhead was the world's first floating offshore wind farm, commissioned in October 2017.

+Targets

 The Scottish Government has achieved its target of generating 50% of Scotland's electricity from renewable energy by 2015, and hoped to achieve 100% by 2020, which was raised from the lower target of 50% in September 2010.
 The majority of this was expected to come from wind power.
-Renewables produced the equivalent of 97.4% of Scotland's electricity consumption in 2020, mostly from wind.
+Renewables produced the equivalent of 113% of Scotland's electricity consumption in 2022, mostly from wind.

+The target for 2030, made in 2023, was for 11GW of offshore wind by 2030.
+This would represent an increase of 400% in offshore wind and a 60% increase in total wind generated power and form part of the 50GW of offshore wind planned by the UK by 2030.
+The EU North Seas Energy Cooperation group plans on having 76GW in the North Sea by 2030.

-Historical Installations
+Historical installations

-The wind turbine was invented by James Blyth and installed at his home in Marykirk in the Mearns, leading to a second being installed at the Montrose Lunatic Asylum lately the Sunnyside Royal Hospital.
+The wind turbine was invented by James Blyth and installed at his home in Marykirk in the Mearns, in 1887, leading to a second being installed at the Montrose Lunatic Asylum in 1895 at the Sunnyside Royal Hospital.